ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 The SQL Server optimizations is the key to handle this problem.
 Those optimizations can be find in the SQL query file ***step3_optimizations.sql*** under ***SQLR*** folder.
 We will only show the steps of those optimizations and configurations but not include the technical details of those optimizations.

-#### **Step 1: Setup Soft-NUMA**
+#### **Step 1: Set up Soft-NUMA**

 We will first setup soft-NUMA to enable the ability to partition service threads per NUMA node.
 And it generally increases scalability and performance by reducing IO and lazy writer bottlenecks on computers with many CPUs and no hardware NUMA.
-The SQL Server we used is a 20 cores Azure SQL Server 2016 with R Services, which has 2 NUMA sockets and each socket has 10 cores.
+The SQL Server we used is a 20 cores Azure SQL Server 2016 with R Services, which has 2 NUMA sockets and each socket contains 10 cores.

 ```sql
 -- Step 1: Setup Soft-NUMA
 alter server configuration
 set process affinity numanode = 0 to 1
 ```

+By default, SQL Server will use soft affinity and as a result the OS can move SQL threads to any CPU which may resulting unpredictability.
+This configuration will configure the SQL Server using hard affinity and improve the performance.
+This '[Understanding Non-uniform Memory Access](https://msdn.microsoft.com/en-us/library/ms178144.aspx)' blog will help you to better understand NUMA nodes.

 #### **Step 2: Determine the CPUs to be allocated per resource pool**